C2C's Latest Issue

 C2C Journal has just released its latest issue: The Last Front Page – The future of journalism and democracy in the post-print world.
 Please download the Issue PDF here.Read More »

 Authors » Ben Woodfinden

-Ben Woodfinden is a research and policy intern at the Manning Centre.
-Born and raised in Manchester, England, he emigrated to Canada as a teenager, became a Canadian citizen, and obtained a Masters Degree in Political Science from Carleton University.
+Ben Woodfinden is currently hard at work as a research and policy intern at the Manning Centre.
+He has a Masters Degree in Political Science from Carleton University.

 Posted: May 30, 2017

 Within days of the Manchester terrorist bombing, British Labour Party leader Jeremy Corbyn blamed U.K. foreign policy for inciting Islamist extremism.
 Prime Minister Theresa May immediately pounced, accusing Corbyn of blaming the victims.
 It was a typically guileless Corbyn blunder and a typically adroit May response.
 But May’s early successes as PM, which will likely include another Tory election win next month, aren’t just due to her lame opponent.
 She is the face of a bold new Toryism, writes Ben Woodfinden, one rooted in traditional British nationalism and communitarian ideals.
 Amid echoes of Thatcher, May is quickly emerging as the anglosphere’s most important conservative political leader.